List of Auckland FC records and statistics

-Guillermo May is Auckland FC's current joint top goalscorer.
+Guillermo May is Auckland FC's current top goalscorer.

 Auckland Football Club is a New Zealand professional association football club based in Freemans Bay, Auckland.
 Auckland FC became the second New Zealand member admitted into A-League Men in 2024.

 The list encompasses the records set by the club and their players.
 The player records section itemises the club's leading goalscorers and those who have made most appearances.
 Attendance records at Mount Smart Stadium are also included.

-All figures are correct as of 8 November 2025.
+All figures are correct as of 27 August 2026.